openhwgroup/core-v-xif/doc/operating-principle.md

 An internal-mode memory transaction is triggered by an offload request implying a load or store memory access being accepted by the accelerator adapter.
 The memory operation is identified by the accelerator predecoders, the offloading core is informed of the pending memory request through the X-interface signal `x.k_is_mem_op`.

+> If a core can throw memory exception it must adhere the following rules:
 > At this point and until the status signal is reset, the core is not allowed to commit any subsequent instructions.
 > Speculative execution may continue internally, if the core implements roll-back in case of an access fault occuring.
 > Further instruction offload requests may not be issued to the accelerator adapter while there is an offloaded memory operation pendin, since there is no means to retract any offloaded instructions in case the result must be invalidated.
 > The offloaded instruction's program counter must be stored by the offloading core for possible exception handling upon access faults.

+> If a core cannot throw memory exception it must adhere the following rules:
+> Core has to stall if it encounters a core-internal memory instruction.
+This is done to prevent write-after-write hazards.
+> For all other instructions the core can keep running.

 The offload request is forwarded to the accelerator subsystem via the C-interface.
 The accelerator subsystem decodes the instructions and determines memory address and nature of the operation (read/write).